microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/user_list_people.md

 # List people

-Retrieve a collection of [person](../resources/person.md) objects ordered by their relevance to the [user](../resources/user.md), which is determined by the user's communication and collaboration patterns and business relationships.
+Retrieve a collection of [person](../resources/person.md) objects ordered by their relevance to the [user](../resources/user.md), which is determined by the user's communication and collaboration patterns, and business relationships.

 You can get this information via the People API.
 For examples, see the [Examples](#examples) section and the article [Get relevant information about people](../../../concepts/people_example.md).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|